plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 ###### Step 1.
 Configure Mapbox Atlas to serve vector tilesets for MapboxGL
 Configuring Mapbox Atlas to serve vector tilesets is a Beta feature by Mapbox and does not come configured out of the box in Mapbox Atlas.

-Please reach out to our support team or Mapbox's support team to configure learn more about how to configure vector tilesets.
+Please reach out to our support or sales team or Mapbox's support team to learn more about how to configure vector tilesets.

 ###### Step 2.
 Test Vector Tiles Endpoint